covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 A tracker of trackers: COVID-19 policy responses and data
 ============================================================

 For a more extensive list of possible data sources than the ones listed here, see Lukas Lehner's `tracker of trackers <https://lukaslehner.github.io/covid19policytrackers/>`_.
 The site offers a comprehensive overview of many policy trackers and dataset focusing on the coronavirus pandemic.
+The tracker has since been updated and is now available as the `Oxford Supertracker <https://supertracker.spi.ox.ac.uk/>`_.